VUEngine/VUEngine-Core/doc/pages/stage.md

 Deleting entities
 -----------------

-Since the whole stage is composed of containers, the safe way to delete them is to use the Container_deleteMyself method, otherwise the container could be being deleted from within a list's loop, causing undefined behavior.
+Since the whole stage is composed of containers, the safe way to delete them is to use the Container_deleteMyself method, otherwise the container could be deleted from within a list's loop, causing undefined behavior.

 Don't delete directly entities added to the parenting hierarchy by using the __DELETE macro.